 When it comes to our formulations, we take a product-first approach and never settle for anything less than high-performance results.
 Working with our manufacturers, we’ve managed to achieve this without compromising on our vegan and cruelty-free values.
 And with 4,500+ reviews and an average rating of 4.8/5 stars, our customers agree.
 All of our products undergo rigorous testing for stability, microbial issues and trace contaminants, whilst also adhering to our ingredient exclusion list.

-While we haven’t achieved full traceability yet, we are dedicated to understanding how manufacturing and producing the ingredients we use regularly affects our communities and our environment.
+We are dedicated to understanding how manufacturing and producing the ingredients we use regularly affects our communities and our environment.
 We take ownership of our decisions, and won’t turn a blind eye to the choices made within our supply chain.
 We’ve divided our suppliers into stages, identified by their role within the supply chain, with a goal to achieve full traceability by 2023.

-We currently have full traceability from all of our Stage 1 suppliers for product manufacturing.
+We currently have full traceability from all of our Stage 1 and 3 suppliers for product manufacturing.
 We can see where and when every single ingredient and packaging component was manufactured and by who.
 We have also conducted in-person inspections of all of our Stage 1 suppliers.

 All of our manufacturers are Sedex members who undergo third-party SMETA auditing, with 3 out of 4 of our current product manufacturers receiving EcoVadis sustainability medals for excellence in environmental manufacturing practises.